- What Is Malnutrition?

-- Three servings of full glass of milk.
+- Three servings of a full glass of milk.
 Cheese, puddings, curd can be some of the alternatives.

 - Daily supplements of vitamins and minerals as prescribed by the medical consultant.

-Can Fussy Eating Make My Child Malnourished
+Can Fussy Eating Make My Child Malnourished?

 It is a myth that fussy or picky eaters are more likely to face malnutrition.
 While fussy eating can be tricky, children generally receive sufficient nutrients even if they are fussy eaters and are not particularly keen on following a diet plan.
 Your child will receive sufficient nutrients as long as a particular group of food is not neglected completely.
 Parents should ensure a proper mix of healthy foods and limit the consumption of unhealthy and fast food for their children.